Frequently Asked Questions for HiSET® Test Takers

-The HiSET exam is currently offered in a number of states and U.S. territories, and more states are adopting the HiSET exam.
-See State Requirements to see if your state currently offers the HiSET exam as an option in high school equivalency testing.
+The HiSET exam is currently offered in a number of states and jurisdictions and more are adopting the HiSET exam.
+See Requirements by State or Jurisdiction to see if you can take the HiSET exam to earn your high school equivalency credential.

 - Where do I find information on test centers, test dates or deadlines?